 Please, go to Marketing → Email Templates and hit the Add New Template button.

 Next, select the required template from the Template dropdown menu and click the Load Template button.
 Then, specify the Template Name and proceed to the Template Content field.
 You can add the order attributes here.
 Click the Insert Variable button and choose the attribute you need to insert it in the template.

 When done, click the Save Template button.

 Additionally, you may need to set the new template as the main one for emails.
 Please, go to Stores → Configuration → Sales → Sales Emails.
 Then, expand the required tab and select the newly created template.

-To get order attributes using API please look through these steps and methods:
+Order Attributes extension for Magento 2 supports API.
+To get order attributes using the API, please look through these steps and methods: